 Suppose that $M$ is compact.
-Then it is well-known that for each $\hbar>0$, a Schrödinger type operator $H_\hbar$ is an unbounded operator in $L^2(M, \Eh)$ which is self-adjoint on the Sobolev space $H^2(M, \Eh)$ and has eigenvalues tending to $+\infty$.
+Then it is well-known that for each $\hbar>0$ fixed, a Schrödinger type operator $H_\hbar$ is an unbounded operator in $L^2(M, \Eh)$ which is self-adjoint on the Sobolev space $H^2(M, \Eh)$ and has eigenvalues tending to $+\infty$ (see e.g.\ \citep[1.6]{gilkey}).
 For $t>0$, the operator $e^{-tH_\hbar}$ (defined by functional calculus) has a smooth integral kernel